michaeljclark/michaeljclark.github.io/index.md

 ### Benchmarks

-The following section contains benchmark runtime and instructions per second results comparing the QEMU and rv8 JIT engines with native x86.
+The following section contains benchmark runtime and instructions per second results comparing QEMU and rv8 JIT engines against native x86.
 This section also contains runtime neutral results comparing total retired RISC-V instructions to x86 micro-ops.
 The benchmark programs are compiled for aarch64, riscv64, riscv32, x86-64 and x86-32.
 See the